decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 Materials are also implicitly imported into a scene when you import a glTF model that includes embedded materials.
 When that's the case, you don't need to declare a `<material />` entity.

 Not all shaders are supported by the Decentraland engine.
-For example, all blender render materials should be supported, in Cycles render only PBR (phisically based rendering) materials are supported.
+For example, all blender render materials should be supported, in Cycles render only PBR (physically based rendering) materials are supported.

 See [entity interfaces]({{ site.baseurl }}{% post_url /development-guide/2018-06-21-entity-interfaces %}) for a full list of all the properties that can be configured in a material.
 Keep in mind that all materials and textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).